-Clinical data ecosystems today face a critical tension between two essential requirements: protecting individual patient privacy and providing transparent justifications for data-driven decisions.
-My research in health registry operations and trustworthy AI examines this not merely as a trade-off but as a fundamental technical and governance problem.
-This discussion focuses on the specific conflict between Differential Privacy for statistical analysis and the demand for explainable decision-support systems, a conflict central to building reliable clinical data infrastructures.
+Clinical data ecosystems today face a critical tension between protecting individual patient privacy and providing transparent justifications for data-driven decisions.
+This is not merely a technical trade-off but a fundamental governance and epistemic challenge.

 The Registry Challenge: Statistical Utility Versus Clinical Justification